marcgispert11/marcgispert11/README.md

 ## Hi this is Marc 👋
 #  🔭 For the moment, im studing cybersecurity at Enti UB.
-# I'm also learning on my own, using docs.github.com.
+# 📖 I'm also learning on my own, using docs.github.com, W3schols, OverTheWire...
-# 📫 You can contact me here: marc.gispert@enti.cat
+# 📫 You can contact me here: marc.gispert@enti.cat 📫
-# Languages: :es:
+# Languages: :es: :us:
 # Here you can find all my projects.
 Most of them are school assignments.
 # I'm also working on a website, but it's not aviable for the moment 🌱.